chicagopython/CodingWorkshops/problems/py101/python_team_project/README.md

 To keep the team composition balanced in terms of experience, we want every team to have two members with more experience than the other two.
 Measuring experience is very subjective and difficult, but we will keep it simple.
-We will rely on a (not very scientific) metic - Lines of code written till date.
+We will rely on a (not very scientific) metic - lines of code written till date.

 We will create a list by taking names of people from tonight's RSVP list.
 Along with their name we will also include the number of lines of code that person has written till date in Python or an equivalent language.
 Imagine this as a tool that one of the organizers uses to checkin attendees as they start coming in on the day of Project Night.

 And yeah, this number of lines can be just a rough estimate.
-But for some reference, the linux kernel is over 23 million lines of code!
+As a reference, the linux kernel is over 23 million lines of code!

 ### Bootstrap